jg-rp/liquid/docs/guides/custom-filters.md

 ### With Context

-Decorate filter functions with `with_context` to have the active context passed as a keyword argument.
-Notice that we can use the `context` object to access variables that have not been passed as filter arguments.
+Decorate filter functions with `with_context` to have the active render context passed as a keyword argument.
+Notice that we can use the [`context`](../api/context.md) object to resolve variables that have not been passed as filter arguments.

 ```python title="myfilters.py"
 from liquid.filter import with_context